stratusvr/stratus-app/extra-instructions.md

+# In-depth Instructions for Setting up the Stratus Desktop App
 ## Installing Python and Git

 Before starting, make sure you have Python and Git installed on your computer.
 If you don't, follow the instructions below to install them: